Can LXP Industrial Trust (LXP) Remain Competitive?

 Sponsored

-The average price from analysts is $16.83, which is $0.08 above the current price.
 LXP currently public float of 277.12M and currently shorts hold a 7.90% ratio of that float.
-Today, the average trading volume of LXP was 2.44M shares.
+Today, the average trading volume of LXP was 2.55M shares.

 LXP’s Market Performance

-LXP stocks went up by 2.17% for the week, with a monthly jump of 3.75% and a quarterly performance of 2.43%, while its annual performance rate touched 42.45%.
-The volatility ratio for the week stands at 1.64% while the volatility levels for the past 30 days are set at 1.86% for LXP Industrial Trust.
-The simple moving average for the period of the last 20 days is 3.11% for LXP stocks with a simple moving average of 13.05% for the last 200 days.
+LXP stocks went down by -1.90% for the week, with a monthly drop of -2.52% and a quarterly performance of 0.13%, while its annual performance rate touched 34.61%.
+The volatility ratio for the week stands at 2.67% while the volatility levels for the past 30 days are set at 2.04% for LXP Industrial Trust.
+The simple moving average for the period of the last 20 days is -0.79% for LXP stocks with a simple moving average of 8.62% for the last 200 days.

 Analysts’ Opinion of LXP